 The story is told from two different narratives (with two different narrators) of the same boy and family just at different ages and different locations.
 One of the many facts about werewolves is their need to be on the move for their own safety (some of it feels analogous to racism in the south).
 My problem was trying to navigate the story overall.
 I got the big picture, and during each section of the story, I was engrossed in what was going on in the moment.
 The problem was with how it all connected.
 The overarching story was confusing.
 Knowing this author, I have to believe he has a very clear intent with how he wrote this.
 Never was I not entertained, and I leave this book more inclined to reread it than the average book.
 In that way, I think it did what it was supposed to do: entertain and make me want to keep reading.

 Nevertheless, this go around, I can’t help but rate it based on my current experience.
-4.5/5 Stars rounding down but probably one of my favorites of the year, even though it wasn’t a 5 star.
+4.25/5 Stars but probably one of my favorites of the year, even though it wasn’t a 5 star.

 PS: Since I am ahead, there is a good chance I may dive into one Jones’ short story collections.
 Included in that is Spindly Man, yay me, all the more reason if I get to read that again!